Propagating Succulents is the best way to multiply your favorite succulents. There are 4 Ways to do this, learn everything in detail in this article!

 3. Allow some Healing Time

 Lay the collected leaves on a dry paper towel and let the wounds heal.
-Wait until they dry out from ends or for a week before transferring to soil.
+Wait until they dry out from ends or for a week before transferring to the soil.
 Ensure they get indirect sunlight but shade and some warmth during this time.

 If you like, skip the healing process, but leaves planted directly can rot and die!